Rainbow Sandstone

 High Water Absorption

-Most Rainbow Sandstone is very porous.
+Most Sandstone is very porous.
 In fact, the absorption rate of most types of sandstone is 6%, meaning it is more vulnerable to damage than other types of stone.
 If you live in extreme conditions, your Rainbow Sandstone could suffer from warping, liquid stains, molds, and micro-bacteria if not properly sealed and cared for.

 Cost